MayberryZoom/dread-mod-loader/docs/general/0-Getting Started.md

 ![The path to the mods folder is in the "Mods Directory" text box in the configuration window.](~assets~/0-2.png)

 Next, head back to the main window, then double click on any of your installed mods to export them.

+**Before going further, it's highly recommended to be aware of the risks of running DML mods**.
+Please head to the Safety tab to learn more.